You can see a dentist during pregnancy, but be sure to let him or her know you’re expecting.

 If you feel sick or have any physical signs that suggest you’ve caught one of these diseases, see a doctor promptly.
 As a precautionary measure, inform the healthcare facility before you arrive.

-If you don’t feel sick but you think you have been in contact with someone who has a contagious disease, here is some advice for how to deal with certain diseases.
+If you don’t feel sick but you think you have been in contact with someone who has a contagious disease, read the next pages for some advice.

-If you think you have been in contact with someone who has COVID-19, call Info-Santé (8-1-1) for advice on what to do.
+If you think you have been in contact with someone who has COVID-19, call Info-Santé (8-1-1).

 Pertussis (whooping cough)